-Humanz is one of the world's fastest growing Al companies focused on empowering valuable creators and the marketers that work with them.
+Humanz is one of the world's fastest growing AI companies focused on empowering valuable creators and the marketers that work with them.
 Each day, Humanz analyzes hundreds of millions of social media profiles and content pieces as well as transaction data from online merchants, to generate better benchmarks and predictions for social commerce ROI, while also improving transparency, motivation and access for creators and marketers.
+View my profile and articles...